al1brn/geonodes/generation/docgen/doc/projectdocumentation.md

 Add a class in the documented classes

-The class is searched in all modules.
+substitution texthe class is searched in all modules.
 If there exists homonymes in different modules, 'module_name' specifies the module to get the class from.

-The 'capture' list contains base classes to copy documentation from.
+substitution texthe 'capture' list contains base classes to copy documentation from.
 Hence, there exists two ways to manage inheritance:
 - bases : the documentation makes the inheritance explicit by giving the base class and links to the inherited methods and properties
 - capture : the documentation doesn't mention the inheritance but gives directly the documentation as if it were part of the class

-> **Explicit inheritance**
+> **substitution textxplicit inheritance**
 > _class_name_ : inherits from base_class
 > inherited methods : **method1**, **method2**